Managua: Sports

 Baseball is by far Nicaragua's most popular sport, followed by soccer and boxing.
 The Dennis Martínez National Stadium is home to many baseball games of Managua's Boer team.
 At the time of its construction in the late 1960s, it was the most modern stadium in Central America.
 The baseball league has 34 teams.

 There has been growing amateur interest in little football or "futbolin" among teens and adults.
 New private courts have played a big role in the promotion of amateur games and tournaments.
 On the professional level, the National Nicaraguan Football team has still not had the public support nor the international exposure as the regional counterparts like the Costa Rican, Honduran or Salvadoran teams.
 However, with support of the FIFA, the first national soccer stadium in Managua is under construction.

 In Managua there are two golf courses, the better-known of which is Nejapa Golf & Country Club.

 Managua is home to the basketball team Costa Caribe.
 The team reached the Final Four at the 2016 Liga Centroamericana de clubes de baloncesto.

+Managua is also home to the Polideportivo Alexis Argüello, an indoor arena with 8,500 seat capacity.
+The venue will host the 2025 FIBA AmeriCup where their national basketball team will make their debut.

 Landmarks

 National Palace of Culture

 The National Palace is one of Managua's oldest buildings, undamaged by the 1972 earthquake.
 It was commissioned by President Juan Bautista Sacasa in 1935 and built by architect Pablo Dambach, who also built the St. James Cathedral.
 For more than 50 years, the National Palace housed the Congress.
 Today, it houses the National Archive, the National Library, as well as the National Museum which is open to the public.
 The museum features pre-Columbian paintings, statues, ceramics, etc. Also part of the exhibit is the Hall of National History and the Hall of National Symbols.
-The National Palace was one of the few building that survived the 1972 earthquake.
+The National Palace was one of the few buildings that survived the 1972 earthquake.

-Rubén Dario National Theatre
+Rubén Darío National Theatre

 The Rubén Darío National Theatre is Nicaragua's most important theater, and is one of the most modern theaters in Central America.
 Both national and international artists present shows, concerts, exhibitions, and cultural performances such as El Güegüense among many others.
 The National Theatre is one of the few buildings that survived the 1972 earthquake that destroyed 90% of Managua.